BruceEckel/SummerTechForumUnconference-hugo/content/Schedule.md

 ***********************************

-> All Conference Sessions, Lightning Talks and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)
+> **All Conference Sessions, Lightning Talks and the Hackday Showcase Lightning Talks are held at the Center for the Arts (CTA)**

 Monday
 ------

 - **Breakfast** Post your plans on Slack if you want others to join you.
-  There will be coffee and toast bar at Bruce's house starting at 7:45am.

 - **9am** CTA King Room \
   Conference Overview \